Common QuestionsWho gets the child tax benefit?

 - Benefits for grandparents and other relatives raising children, from the Legal Services Society, is a fact sheet that describes the government benefits that grandparents or other relatives raising a relative’s child may be eligible to receive.
 Included is information on the child tax benefit.

 - See all common questions about family law

 - See all common questions about pensions, benefits & welfare

 - See all common questions about taxes & finances

-- Canada Child Tax Benefit (CCTB), child tax benefit, family benefits, National Child Benefit Supplement (NCBS), Child Disability Benefit (CDB)
+- Canada Child Benefit (CCB), Canada Child Tax Benefit (CCTB), child tax benefit, family benefits, National Child Benefit Supplement (NCBS), Child Disability Benefit (CDB)